accellionapis/api-guide/source/includes/_commonactions.md

 ?>
 ```

 In [Call an endpoint](#call-an-endpoint) section above, you called **GET /rest/users/me** to retrieve basic information about the current user (yourself).
 One of the attributes returned was "syncdirId", which refers to your automatically created default "My Folder".

+In this section, you will use the **GET /rest/folders/{folder ID}/children** endpoint to get the list of items (files and sub-folders) inside this folder.

 In the code sample on the right, replace "YOUR-FOLDER-ID" with the value of "syncdirId" (or the ID of any other folder you have access to).
 Also, replace "GET-OAUTH-TOKEN" with the access token retrieved in the [Authentication](#authentication) section, and "YOUR-SERVER.DOMAIN.ORG" with the hostname of your Accellion server.